-To run the program, assuming the icon to the default Program Folder was added during the set-up procedure, click on the icon on the screen.
+To run the program, assuming the icon to the default Program Folder was added during the set-up icon on the screen.

 Alternatively, locate the folder C:\Program Files\AMPAC\Config Manager V6 via My Computer or Windows Explorer and double click on the ConMan6.exe file.